Bellerive, Tasmania, Suburb Profile

 Where is Bellerive, Tasmania?

-Bellerive is a suburb located in the city of Clarence, in the state of Tasmania, Australia.
+Bellerive is a suburb located in the city of Clarence in Tasmania, Australia.
 Situated on the eastern shore of the Derwent River, it is just a short distance from the state capital, Hobart, which lies across the river.
 Bellerive is known for its picturesque waterfront, historical significance, and its vibrant community.

 Postcode: 7018